Jadkay/Jadkay/README.md

-# Jadkay Healing Profiles
+# Jadkay Healing Tools

-A set of healing profiles for TensorReactions and SallyLib.
+A set of healing profiles for Sally ACR and Ttmelines & general reactions for TensorReactions.